 Hi, I’m Jas Rawlinson…

-You may know me for my work as an author, freelance journalist, writing coach, and mental health advocate who shines a light on taboo topics, and empowers trauma survivors to turn their past pain into powerful life stories.
+You may know me for my work as a best-selling Australian author, mental health speaker and writing coach who shines a light on taboo topics, and empowers trauma survivors to turn their past pain into powerful life stories.